Rose torches tough Augusta for 65 and 4-shot Masters lead

-AUGUSTA, Ga.
-(AP) — Even before the Masters began, it was obvious Augusta National in April was nothing like it was in November.
-Far less clear was which course Justin Rose was playing Thursday.
+Rose made seven birdies and an eagle during a torrid 10-hole stretch for an opening 7-under 65, giving him a four-shot lead Thursday in conditions that might only get tougher the rest of the way.

-Rose made seven birdies and an eagle during a torrid 10-hole stretch for a 7-under 65 and a four-shot lead, his lowest score at Augusta National in one of its toughest opening rounds.
+“It’s incredible,” Rose said.
+“It’s a good reminder that you just never know what can happen out there.”

 It started with a nice hop off the mounds left of the green on the par-5 eighth that set up a 10-foot eagle.
 Only two of his birdie putts were outside 8 feet.
 He holed a 12-foot par putt on the one green he missed.
 Not bad for a 40-year-old from England playing for the first time in a month while resting an ailing back.